-Potatoes can easily be part of a healthy diet as long as you prepare them properly.
-Boiled and baked potatoes are good for you, while French fries and potato chips are not.
+Potatoes are good for you as long as you prepare them properly.
+Boiled and baked potatoes are healthful -- French fries and potato chips are not.

 That doesn't mean that potatoes are bad for you, though, because they're still a good source of fiber, potassium and vitamin C, especially if you eat the skin.

-One medium plain potato has about 150 calories so you have to keep that in mind if you are watching your weight.
-Potatoes are often served with high-calorie and high-fat toppings like butter or margarine, sour cream, or gravy that may add a lot more calories and unhealthy fats.
+One medium plain potato has about 150 calories, so you have to keep that in mind if you are watching your weight.
+Potatoes are often served with high-calorie and high-fat toppings like butter, margarine, sour cream, or gravy.
+These can add extra calories.

 This is a toxic substance that forms in starchy foods when they are processed or cooked at high temperatures.

-When potatoes have a green tint to their skin, they actually have a sun-burn.
-Potato tubers grow underground and if they are exposed to light, they develop a green tint due to chlorophyll production that normally happens in the stems and the leaves, but not in the tubers.
+When potatoes have a green tint to their skin, they have a sun-burn.
+Potato tubers grow underground, and if they are exposed to light, they develop a green tint due to chlorophyll production that normally happens in the stems and the leaves, but not in the tubers.

 The chlorophyll is harmless, but the light exposure also causes the potatoes to develop a higher level of an irritating chemical call solanine.
-This causes the potatoes to taste bitter and some who people claim to be sensitive to solanine believe they may feel increased arthritis-type pain.
+This causes the potatoes to taste bitter, and some people claim to be sensitive to solanine.
+They believe they feel increased arthritis-type pain when they eat potatoes.

 Healthy Potato Ideas